God might have given me Shoo (not his real name) as a student to test my patience. He knows I have very little of it.

-Little did I know that dental clinics today are bright, seats become beds, drilling does not take forever, soothing music comes on, laser lights are pointed into your teeth, and bibs and rinsing glasses are disposable.
+Little did I know that dental clinics today are bright; seats become beds; drilling does not take forever; soothing music fills the air; laser lights are pointed into your teeth; and bibs and rinsing glasses are disposable.
 No whirring sounds, just a high-pitched extra-terrestrial tone, and the dentist has little time to hum or narrate how life has been.

 When our new dentist Dr. P filled my cavity, she asked me who did my bridge.
 "Well done," she said.
 I thought it was a wonderful tribute to our 80+ old teeth doctor that a new generation dentist, reared on the latest in technology, would still marvel at something done without modern doodads years ago!

 Who is better, our old dentist or new?

 The new one scares me too, not less, but in much less time.